WillEdMatsypie/bridging-coursework/README.md

 # zenith-blog

-This Repository holds the code for my website [here](zenithos.pythonanywhere.com)
+This Repository holds the code for my website https://zenithos.pythonanywhere.com/

 This README is primarily for personal use on how I do certain things to the website while developing

+This site was developed following The Django Girls tutorial (https://tutorial.djangogirls.org/en/) and tested following Obey the Testing Goat (https://www.obeythetestinggoat.com/book/preface.html)

 ## Requirements
 - Python 3 (3.6 or greater)